Bo Derek: Other work

 In 1980, Derek appeared twice in Playboy magazine; she was featured again in 1981, 1984, and 1994.

-Derek was set to participate in the 2016 Comedy Central roast of Rob Lowe, but she was unable to attend due to a scheduling conflict.
+Derek was set to participate in the 2016 Comedy Central Roast of Rob Lowe, but she was unable to attend due to a scheduling conflict.

 Personal life

 Horse owner and activist

 Derek, a horse lover and riding enthusiast since childhood, owns Andalusian and Lusitano horses and is a spokesperson for the Animal Welfare Institute's campaign to end horse slaughter through the passage of federal and state legislation.
 On February 5, 2002, she published her autobiography entitled Riding Lessons: Everything That Matters in Life I Learned from Horses (ISBN 0-06-039437-4).
-In 2008, Derek was appointed a commissioner of the California Horse Racing Board by California Governor Arnold Schwarzenegger, a position she held until 2015.
+In 2008, Derek was appointed a commissioner of the California Horse Racing Board by Governor Arnold Schwarzenegger, a position she held until 2015.

 Wounded veterans advocate

-Derek has served as Honorary Chairperson for Veterans Affairs' National Rehabilitation Special Events since 2000 or 2001.
-She is an avid supporter of the National Disabled Veterans Winter Sports Clinic in Snowmass Village, Colorado.
+Beginning in the early 2000s, Derek served nearly a decade as the honorary chairperson for the Veterans Affairs' National Rehabilitation Special Events.
+She remains an avid supporter of the National Disabled Veterans Winter Sports Clinic in Snowmass Village, Colorado.

-In 2003, Derek received the VA's highest honor from Secretary of Veterans Affairs, Anthony Principi.
-She regularly appears on United Service Organizations tours, for which the Special Forces Association named her an honorary Green Beret.
+In 2003, Derek received the VA's highest honor from Secretary of Veterans Affairs Anthony Principi.
+She frequently participated in the United Service Organizations tours, for which the Special Forces Association named her an honorary Green Beret.

 Derek's father, Paul Collins, was a radio operator during the Korean War.
 Her stepfather, Bobby Bass, and her late husband, John Derek, were both US military veterans.

 Wildlife preservation

 Derek has been active for over 15 years with the environmental agency WildAid, which provides funds to protect sharks and dissuade people from purchasing wildlife products.
-In 2006, she was designated as the Special Envoy of the Secretary of State for Wildlife Tracking Issues by Deputy Secretary of State Robert Zoellick.
+In 2006, she was designated as the special envoy of the secretary of state for wildlife trafficking issues by Deputy Secretary of State Robert Zoellick.
 On August 13, 2020, she was a guest on the Discovery Channel's Shark Week.